harvzor/portfolio/data/blog/best-umbraco-packages-2017.md

 This package actually comes built into Umbraco.
 Generally it is turned on by default, which can be a little confusing if you haven't built with Umbraco before.
 However, I strongly recommend reading the documentation on this package as it will help you in the long run.

-If you're not into having models generated automatically (as this can give you less control over the resultant code), you may want to look into using <a href="https://our.umbraco.org/projects/developer-tools/ditto/" target="_blank">Ditto</a> as it can help speed up the rate which you can write your own models.
+If you're not into having models generated automatically (as this can give you less control over the resultant code), you may want to look into using [Ditto](https://our.umbraco.org/projects/developer-tools/ditto/) as it can help speed up the rate which you can write your own models.
 I have not personally used Ditto as I love the Models Builder, but I think Ditto would have been great otherwise.

 ### Umbraco Core Property Value Converters